AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/Solving problems/logs.md

 ### Firefox

-1. Open the AdGuard Browser extension and, if possible, repeat the actions that led to the error.
-Note the exact time when this error occurred.
+1. Open AdGuard Browser Extension and, if possible, repeat the actions that led to the error.
+Note the exact time when the error occurred.
 1. Navigate to `about:addons`
 1. Click *Debug Add-ons*